ben-alrdy/alrdy-animate/README.md

 - `rotate-elliptic`: Rotates the element elliptically around the X and Y axes.
 - `swing-fwd`: Swings the element forward around the X axis anchored to the top.
 - `swing-bwd`: Swings the element backward around the X axis anchored to the top.

+## Text Animations

+AlrdyAnimate includes a variety of text animations (via `aa-animate`) that need to be paired with `aa-split` to work.
+There are 3 split types: `lines`, `words`, `chars`.
+Each can be optionally paired with `clip` to create a clipping effect during the animation, e.g. `aa-split="words.clip"`.

+For the cascade animations, `aa-split` needs to be either `words` or `words.clip`.

+### Available Text Animations

+- `text-slide-up`: Slides the text up from the bottom.
+- `text-slide-down`: Slides the text down from the top.
+- `text-turn-up`: Slides and rotates the text up from the bottom.
+- `text-turn-down`: Slides and rotates the text down from the top.
+- `text-cascade-up`: Cascades the text up from the bottom; both lines and words appear sequentially.
+Requires `aa-split="words"` or `aa-split="words.clip"`.
+- `text-cascade-down`: Cascades the text down from the top; both lines and words appear sequentially.
+Requires `aa-split="words"` or `aa-split="words.clip"`.
+- `text-rotate-soft`: Rotates the text softly around the X axis.
+Best works with `aa-split="lines"` or `aa-split="lines.clip"`.

 ## Contributing